The streamer sponsorship model is broken, here’s how I’d fix it

 1. Make a flexible contract and pay for the actual amount of hours streamed (instead of 1k$ for an hour, it could be 300$/hour, for up to 5 hours)

-2. Make a flexible contract and pay for the content made (instead of paying just for a stream, allow the option to pay extra if the creator decides to also make a YT video)
+2. Make a flexible contract and pay for the content made.
+Instead of paying just for one stream, allow the option to pay extra if the creator decides to also make a YT video

 3. Pay a percentage of the value gained (for isolated sponsored content, otherwise it’s hard to do attribution)